alex-s168/kollektions/README.md

 Tested on Linux and Windows.

 ## Features (Kollektions)
-- Fixed List
+- Fixed List:
-  fixed-length modifieable list.
+  fixed-length mutable list.
 Is the base for most other collections.
-- Static List
+- Dynamic List:
-  fixed-capacity modifieable list.
-Based on Fixed List.
+  dynamically-allocated mutable list.
-- Dynamic List
+- Doubly Linked List:
-  dynamically-allocated modifieable list.
-Based on Static List.
+  dynamically-allocated mutable list with O(1) remove, add and insert

 ## Features (Kallok)
 - Common interface for all allocators. `Ally` type.
 - Page allocator
 - LibC allocator
-- Basic fixed & dynamic allocators
+- Basic fixed & dynamic allocators:
   big allocation split into chunks. one allocation consists of multiple chunks.
-- Disk-based allocator
+- Disk-based allocator:
   virtual maps a file into memory.

 ## Building